Syed-Md-Abdud-Dayan/Pneumonia-Detection/README.md

 - **Larger datasets:** Train using more diverse chest X-ray datasets to improve generalization.
 - **Threshold optimization:** Investigate different classification thresholds to balance Precision and Recall.
 - **Explainable AI:** Use techniques such as Grad-CAM to visualize image regions that influence predictions.
+- **Specificity improvement: Focus on improving the model’s 78.63% specificity to better identify NORMAL cases while maintaining its high 91.54% sensitivity for detecting PNEUMONIA.**

 ---